 Full and Part time Licensed Therapists – Walk-In Clinic and mobile crisis team – Seeking full and part time, evening and weekend licensed therapists to work in a walk-in crisis mental health center.
 Evaluate emergency clients both in the clinic and in the community, conduct triage assessments and obtain collateral information, conduct crisis interventions.
 Master’s degree and Colorado professional license required.
 Bilingual a plus.
 Previous crisis/emergency experience preferred.
 Email cover letter and resume to: MichelleRollins@aumhc.org.

-Full and Part Time Therapist, Older Adult Team - Opportunity to be a part of the growing field of geriatrics in an award-winning organization.
-The Older Adult Team is looking for both full time and part time therapists (LCSW or Licensed Psychologist) to provide outpatient therapy and outreach in the Aurora area.
+Full Time Therapist, Older Adult Team - Opportunity to be a part of the growing field of geriatrics in an award-winning organization.
+The Older Adult Team is looking for a full time therapist (LCSW or Licensed Psychologist) to provide outpatient therapy and outreach in the Aurora area.
 This is an exciting and professionally rewarding opportunity to work with a diverse population of older adults with a wide range of mental health issues.
 Training in geriatrics and a flexible schedule are some of the many benefits of working on our team.
 The ideal candidate will have good community relations and interpersonal skills, a strong clinical background, and a demonstrated ability to work with a culturally diverse client base.
-Positions in both north and south Aurora are available.
 Please email cover letter and resume to CarolReszka@aumhc.org.